-- 3 scallions, sliced
+- 3 scallions sliced

 - 1 tbsp sesame seeds

-- steamed rice, for serving
+- steamed rice for serving

 - Heat the oil in a large skillet over medium high heat, then add the pork.
-Brown the pork for 5-10 minutes, until the pork is fully cooked and no longer pink.
+Brown the meat for 5 minutes, until almost fully cooked and mostly no longer pink.